 Milk Share

-Wholesome A2/A2 milk from a happy cow.
+Wholesome A2/A2 milk from happy cows.

 Raw.
 Cream on the top.
 A2/A2.

-When will we have more milk?
+When will we have milk again?

-How to get milk
+How our members get milk

 All the details.

-• PRICE PER ½ GALLON IS $10
+PRICE PER GALLON IS $20

 plus

-ONE TIME PRIVATE MEMBERSHIP ASSOCIATION (PMA) FEE
+ONE TIME PRIVATE MEMBERSHIP ASSOCIATION (PMA) FEE — this is paid the first time you pick up milk.

-• ½ Share = rights to ½ gallon every week = $20 one-time membership fee
+½ gallon every week = $20 one-time membership fee

-• 1 Share = rights to 1 gallon every week = $30 one-time membership fee
+1 gallon every week = $30 one-time membership fee

-• 1.5 Share = rights to 1.5 gallons every week = $40 one-time membership fee
+1.5 gallons every week = $40 one-time membership fee

-• 2 Shares = rights to 2 gallons every week = $50 one-time membership fee
+2 gallons every week = $50 one-time membership fee

 After purchasing your PMA milkshare membership, you can get that amount of milk each week.
-If you bought a ½ share, you have access to ½ gallon of milk each week which will be $10 per jar paid at the beginning of the month.

 You order your milk for each month and pay at the beginning of the month.
 Your milk will always be ready at 8 a.m. on your pick up day.